rafaelpernil2/TwitchMIDIControlPanelBin/README.md

 This repository contains the binaries of TwitchMIDI Control Panel

 > You NEED a TwitchMIDI+ license to use this software.
-Ask via info@twitchmidi.com
+Go to [https://store.rafaelpernil.com/l/twitchmidiplus](https://store.rafaelpernil.com/l/twitchmidiplus) to get yours.

 ![](https://feranern.sirv.com/Images/twitchmidicontrolpanel.png)